Ibn Sayyad was a 13 years old boy, who also claimed prophethood, just like Muhammad.

 They (the Jews) said: "Allah took our promise not to believe in any messenger unless He showed us a sacrifice consumed by Fire (From heaven)."
 Say: "There came to you messengers before me, with clear Signs and even with what ye ask for: why then did ye slay them, if ye speak the truth?"

-When the Jewish holy books predict the coming of Muhammad (according to Muslim's claims), then Muhammad wanted Jews to follow their holy books.
-But when these same holy books of Jews ask them to demand the miracle of fire as a proof of prophethood, then Muhammad wanted them to abandon their holy books and not to follow them.
-This approach is known as double standards.
+Ironically, when the Jewish holy books seemingly predicted the arrival of Muhammad (according to Muslim claims), Muhammad expected the Jews to adhere to their own scriptures.
+However, when those same holy books instructed them to seek the miracle of fire as a validation of prophethood, Muhammad wanted them to abandon that requirement.
+This double standard raises questions about consistency and fairness.

 Quran 48:23: